huntwelch/MongoBot/README.md

 You'll need to install MongoDB to use most of the features relating to people.
 I apologize for this.

 The master development branch is the skynet branch.
-There is a reason for this.
+There is a reason.

 Dafuq is going on?